Do Resource Requests Notify the Resource Manager That New Requests Are Pending?

 The short answer is YES, if you've enabled Request notifications.

-In the Forecast tab, the dark grey icons to the upper left allows for:
+In the Forecast tab, the dark grey icons to the upper left allow for:

 - Directly adding a forecast row (by resource and project) via the + sign